 EPH Course Schedule Notice

-The current plan is to hold EPH 2022 as a hybrid class, in which some days will be held in-person at the Rutgers New Brunswick campus, and some days will be held online, either as live (synchronous) or as prerecorded (asynchronous) lessons.
-Days will be organized as follows:
+EPH 2023 will be a hybrid class, in which three days per week will be held in-person at the Rutgers New Brunswick campus, and two days per week will be held online, either as live (synchronous) or as prerecorded (asynchronous) lessons.

 A day-by-day, detailed schedule of classes will be made available to registered students shortly before the start of the program.

 You can contact us at email@example.com with any questions.

 All students who successfully pass the EPH course will be placed in a field-training internship with a municipal or county health department.
 You will practice and apply the skills you learned in the classroom throughout your 200-hour (unpaid) internship.

 Exact timing of when the internships begin and end is subject to change, due to the uncertainty caused by the coronavirus pandemic and the extensive workload it has placed on the health departments.
 While an internship may be completed in as little as five weeks, if a health department can only support EPH students in a part-time internship schedule, internships may last longer than five weeks.

 Hear About What EPH is All About from Past Students

 EPH alumni describe the course in their own words and reflect on their experiences going through the program.

 Considering Taking EPH While Working a Full or Part Time Job?